MicrosoftDocs/win32/desktop-src/winmessenger/im-dmessengerevents-onappshutdown.md

 ---
 title: DMessengerEvents OnAppShutdown event
-description: Indicates that the client application is about to shut down for purposes of a client upgrade initiated either by the server or client user. ms.assetid: 'd6c859a8-9fad-4313-a8f8-9e928718e237'
+description: Indicates that the client application is about to shut down for purposes of a client upgrade initiated either by the server or client user. ms.assetid: d6c859a8-9fad-4313-a8f8-9e928718e237
+keywords:
+- OnAppShutdown event Windows Messenger
-keywords: ["OnAppShutdown event Windows Messenger", "OnAppShutdown event Windows Messenger , DMessengerEvents interface", "DMessengerEvents interface Windows Messenger , OnAppShutdown event"]
+- OnAppShutdown event Windows Messenger , DMessengerEvents interface
+- DMessengerEvents interface Windows Messenger , OnAppShutdown event
 topic_type:
 - apiref
 api_name: